No. 11 Arizona ends No. 5 UCLA's 14-game win streak

 The Bruins (17-3, 8-1) fought back, creating four straight turnovers to pull within 56-52.
 UCLA then blocked consecutive shots — one after a review waved off goaltending — but couldn’t convert on two shots of its own.

 Arizona’s Pelle Larsson hit two free throws with 0.9 seconds to close it out.
-Tubelis triggered an 11-3 run to give Arizona a 10-point early in the second half, finishing with 14 points and 10 rebounds.
+Tubelis triggered an 11-3 run to give Arizona a 10-point early in the second half, and finished with with 14 points and 10 rebounds.

+“I think we proved today that we can win low-scoring,” said Arizona point guard Kerr Kriisa, who had seven points.
+“Everyone keeps talking about our offense, our offense, our offense, but nobody realizes how good our defense is.”

 UCLA matched its longest winning streak since 2007-08 on Thursday by pulling away late to beat Arizona State 74-62.
 The Bruins had a lot more trouble with Arizona, particularly at the offensive end.